septikiranaa/data-analyst-portfolio/Project 4/README.md

 The final analysis uses the Vincenty distance, as it is more accurate (the difference from Haversine was small but the more precise method was preferred).

 ## Tools
-Microsoft Excel — data exploration, Haversine distance calculation, pivot tables Python (Pandas, Geopy) — Vincenty distance calculation, data cleaning Whimsical — root cause analysis (fishbone diagram) Dashboard/BI Tool — interactive dashboard for sales, distance, and shipping analysis
+Microsoft Excel for data exploration, Haversine distance calculation, pivot tables Python (Pandas, Geopy) — Vincenty distance calculation, data cleaning Whimsical for root cause analysis (fishbone diagram) Dashboard/BI Tool — interactive dashboard for sales, distance, and shipping analysis

 ## Analysis & Key Findings